-The operators may move fast on the production line, make very simple repetitive tasks and put their best effort into it … this is by far not the fastest production technics.
+The operators may move fast on the production line, make straightforward repetitive tasks and put their best effort into it … this is by far not the fastest production technics.
 And a camera or a supervisor shouting on his shoulder will not help further

 Please add/comment on the right